gjbex/Fortran-MOOC/docs/procedures.md

 Indeed, it doesn't make sense to call a subroutine that has an `inout` argument with a constant.

-However, clearly, there situation in which you would prefer call-by-value semantics.
+However, clearly, there are situations in which you would prefer call-by-value semantics.
 Consider the following implementation of the factorial function.

 ~~~~fortran